arsenekabytaev/actonbox/README.md

 ## Technology

 ACTONBOX uses MoveNet, created by Google TensorFlow, to provide motion tracking and workout insights.
+And also uses a custom algorithm to determine the types of punches (Jab, Uppercut, Hook, etc).